 Rental: What trends are currently driving product development?

-Paul Sabatka, new product development, Allmand Bros.: Safety is a big driver in the portable lighting sector.
+Bronwyn Gillespie, Allmand Bros.: Safety is a big driver in the portable lighting sector.
 While companies are expecting highly efficient pieces of equipment, safety is the number one priority.
 The U.S. Environmental Protection Agency has a lot of pull in the portable lighting industry as well, and gas prices also drive product development.
 Buyers want to buy less fuel to keep the light towers going.
-Allmand was also the first to offer a vertical mast light tower in the U.S. market.
-The Allmand V-Series tower prevents potential injury and minimizes possibility of damage during towing and storage.
-Allmand light fixtures can be aimed straight down to provide glare-free illumination.
-LED is also an option on any Allmand light tower.

-Bruce Coleman, product manager for lighting products, Multiquip: Operator efficiency and surrounding area safety are such high priorities for on-site lighting requirements.
-Whether it is construction, area security, entertainment, or even special events, we have witnessed an increased penchant for diffused lighting solutions and light-emitting diode (LED) lighting options.
-Glare-free lighting requirements are often written into Department of Transportation specifications; plus, diffused lighting options add untold value for operators and by-standers alike by providing greater color rendering, and shadowless light.
-Additionally, with design advantages of greater clarity, longevity, lessened power requirements and safety, LED lighting options are becoming more practical and popular.
+Bruce Coleman, product manager for lighting products, Multiquip: Multiquip provides a wide diversity of product offerings that permit the opportunity to study and support on-site lighting requirements.
+Surrounding the fields of construction, area security, entertainment, and special events, we have witnessed an increased penchant for diffused lighting solutions and light-emitting diode (LED) lighting options.
+Glare-free lighting requirements are often written into Department of Transportation specifications; plus, non-caustic diffused lighting options add untold value for operators and by-standers alike.
+Additionally, with design advantages of greater clarity, longevity, lessened power requirements, and safety, LED lighting options are becoming more practical and popular.

 James Courtney, associate product manager – utility products, Wacker Neuson Corp.: Two growing trends we are seeing in the temporary lighting segment are LED lights and vertical mast light towers.
 First, LED lights are becoming more common in both light towers and light balloons.
 There are a number of advantages to using LED lights, such as instant strike on and off bulbs, longer run times due to lower fuel consumption rates, and longer bulb life.
 Vertical mast light towers are becoming more preferred in rental applications largely because the design of the total footprint is smaller, allowing for more units to be transported on a flatbed and stored in a rental yard, decreasing the rental company’s total cost of ownership.

-Rental: What are manufacturers offering to serve these trends?
+Rental: What are manufacturers offering to meet serve these trends?

 Coleman: To meet the challenge of providing diffused glare-free and LED lighting solutions, Multiquip offers its GloBug line of lighting products.
 This series includes stand-alone units ranging from 300W LED to 400W to 1,000W metal halide.
 Also, more powerful glare-free units (2000W and 4000W) are available that affix atop conventional light tower masts for an alternative means of providing clean luminance to the jobsite.